sparkflows/sparkflows-docs/docs/operations/backup_db.rst

    :alt: bkp
    :width: 60%

-4. You can scheduled depending on requirements on Daily, weekly or monthly basis.
+4. You can scheduled the backup on ``Daily, weekly or monthly`` basis.

 Click on ``Schedule DB Backup`` tab and you will be able to schedule it and save.

 .. figure:: ../_assets/operating/backup/bkp_6.PNG
    :alt: bkp
    :width: 60%

+.. note:: Ideal to Schedule on weekly basis